St. Luke’s is committed to be the hands and feet of Christ in our local community. We offer a variety of opportunities to serve.

 Ending Hunger OKC is St. Luke’s food ministry that works with churches and community organizations to coordinate mobile meal deliveries to homebound senior citizens in Oklahoma County.
 Volunteers consent to a background check prior to serving.

-Ending Hunger OKC now oversees the Meals on Wheels office is the central hub for program operations and you have the opportunity to help this vital program grow by answering the phones, fielding questions, filing, and data entry.
+Administrative Support Ending Hunger OKC oversees Meals on Wheels Oklahoma City, the central hub for providing meals to homebound seniors.
+You have the opportunity to help this vital program grow by answering the phones, fielding questions, filing, and data entry.
 Schedule is flexible and training is available.

 For more information on ways to serve with Ending Hunger OKC, contact: